dekoza/mtgpl/docs/_sources/MH1.rst.txt

 :mtgtip:`Ranger-Captain of Eos<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/f/af3928b4-813a-4120-8799-de34235d60ac.jpg?1578997288|https://scryfall.com/card/mh1/21/ranger-captain-of-eos?utm_source=api>`
-   When Ranger-Captain of Eos enters the battlefield, you may search your library for a creature card with converted mana cost 1 or less, reveal it, put it into your hand, then shuffle your library.
+   When Ranger-Captain of Eos enters the battlefield, you may search your library for a creature card with mana value 1 or less, reveal it, put it into your hand, then shuffle.

    Sacrifice Ranger-Captain of Eos: Your opponents can't cast noncreature spells this turn.